xlnwel/grl2-jax/readme.md

 ```
 python run/train.py algo -e env
 ```
 For available `algo`, please refer to the folder names in `/algo`.
 To run distributed algorithms, `algo` should be of form `distributed_architecture-algorithm`.
 For example, if you want to run Ape-X with DQN, replace 'algo' with `apex-dqn`.
-Currently supported distributed algorithms only include `apex-sac`, `apex-dqn`, `seed-dreamer`.

 ## Reference Papers